mediasuitenz/pdf-service/README.md

 To check if the service is running, send a GET request to `/ping`.

+# Docker

+Note: as of September 2023 the docker build is not working on M1/M2 macs.
+If you are using apple silicon and you need the pdf-service running, skip straight ahead to the "Running locally without Docker" section.

 ## Building the Docker image

 `docker build -t mediasuite/pdf-service:<version_tag> .`